Including people from across the community and not just listening to the loudest voices

 3. Climate and biodiversity

 • The Dunoon and Kirn area is already experiencing the impacts of climate change, with increased rainfall and storm frequency causing flooding and damage to the built environment, which is costly to repair.
-According to flood risk maps produced by SEPA, heritage assets like Dunoon Pier, which is a Grade A listed structure and coastal areas including West Bay and East Bay are at increased levels of risk from flooding as climate change progresses.
+According to flood risk maps produced by SEPA, heritage assets like Dunoon Pier, which is a Grade A listed structure, and coastal areas, including West Bay and East Bay, are at increased levels of risk from flooding as climate change progresses.

 • An estimated 34% of people in Dunoon and Kirn are living in fuel poverty locally (ref: Shaping Places for Wellbeing Housing and Communitt p.3).
-Registered social housing providers such as ACHA and Fyne Homes, mange 984 properties in Dunoon, (ref Dunoon and Kirn Housing Information, Argyll and Bute Council, June 2025).
+Registered social housing providers such as ACHA and Fyne Homes, manage 984 properties in Dunoon, (ref Dunoon and Kirn Housing Information, Argyll and Bute Council, June 2025).
 They are progressing programmes of retrofitting to insulate homes with the goal of reducing energy bills for their tenants.

-• However, there are significant costs and complication for people who own their own homes or rent properties and increased cost pressures on small organisations, such as Dunoon Burgh Hall, managing larger buildings for the community.
-People want to retrofit and improve costly heating systems, but many of the buildings are old and poorly insulated.
-High rainfall in this areas means that people need better access to specialist advice about how to retrofit in a way that prevents buildings retainning water.
-Access to the right advice, grants and contractors with the specialist knowledge to carry out this work is also a huge challenge at a local level.
-Although organisations like Ali Energy can provide support, at this stage there is no collective approach to retrofitting or clean heat that responds to the scale of the challenge given Scotland’s commitment to NetZero by 2040.
+• Due to high rainfall levels in this area, people need better access to specialist advice on approaches to retrofitting that prevents buildings retainning water.
+Getting access to the right advice, grants and contractors with the specialist knowledge to carry out this work is also a huge challenge at a local level.
+Although organisations like Ali Energy can provide support, there is currently no collective approach to retrofitting or clean heat that responds to the scale of the challenge, especially given Scotland’s commitment to NetZero by 2040.

 • Our practical, place-based research through projects and public exhibitions including West Bay Wonder, indicates that the systems thinking needed to embed climate action into the way public spaces are designed and maintained is not strong.
 For example, there are no street recycling bins in public spaces to support simple acts of environmental care.
 Interdepartmental working practices need to be improved to enable this to change.